History & Politics

 - Causes of WW2

-- Key events of WW2 (focus on The London Blitz)
+- Key events of WW2 – why the allies won

 - The Holocaust

 We follow the Edexel GCSE specification.
-This assesses students with X exam papers at the end of the 2 year course.
+This assesses students with 3 exam papers at the end of the 2 year course.

 Year 10